 *** This paragraph was made from the contribution with one of our valuable client Jason Thresher.
 We’re Really Thankful to him.

 You can check this video to learn how to get PayPal API

 Configuration – Addon

 Install your Dokan Paypal Adaptive Payments add-on plugin as regular WordPress plugin.
-After activate it below options should be visible under Woocommerce -> Settings -> Checkout.
+After activating it, the below options should be visible under Woocommerce → Settings → Checkout.